-The changeset tag is what you use to group database Change Types together and is a unit of change that Liquibase executes on a database.
+The changeset tag is a unit of change that Liquibase executes on a database and which is used to group database Change Types together.
 A list of changes created by multiple changesets are tracked in a changelog.

-changeLogFile parameter is defined.
+changeLogFile attribute.
 Even if the same file is referenced with a different path, that is considered a different file unless the

 logicalFilePath is defined.

 Liquibase attempts to execute each changeset in a transaction that is committed at the end, or rolled back if there is an error.
 Some databases will auto-commit statements which interferes with this transaction setup and could lead to an unexpected database state.
 Therefore, it is best practice to have just one change per changeset unless there is a group of non-auto-committing changes that you want to apply as a transaction such as inserting data.

 |author||Specifies the creator of the changeset.
 Required|

 |dbms||Specifies the type of a database for which that changeset will be used.
 When the migration step is running, it checks the database type against this

 Note: For more information about database type names, see Supported databases page.